All Episodes

 And it's a great piece.

-I got that coming up.
+I've got that coming up.

-Also more on the IRS scandal that continues to bloom and blossom and grow as the liberal Democrats and the regime of Obama try to contain it.
+Also, more on the IRS scandal that continues to bloom and blossom and grow as the liberal Democrats and the regime of Obama try to contain it.

 In other words, there's an ordinance in China.

-The ChICOMs are going to charge, that's exactly right, Snerdly.
+The CHICOMs are going to charge.

 We in this country have turned single parenthood into sainthood.